 48x48 gallery wrapped acrylic painting of endangered snow leopards.
 Reference photo taken by my husband.

-%10 of proceeds from this painting will go to the Snow Leopard Trust.
+%10 of this sale went to the Snow Leopard Trust.
 "Our community-based conservation programs aim to break this cycle of poverty and create incentives for herders to protect local wildlife and ecosystems""

 Every day at least one snow leopard is killed.
 These beautiful cats live in the high mountains of central Asia.
 They live in twelve countries including, Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyz Republic, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan.